surveycto/timed-choice/README.md

 For example, if the user left the field when there was 11,536 milliseconds remaining, then the above expression will return `11536`.
 To learn more about how this expression works, check out our documentation on [using expressions](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#plug-in-metadata).

+If you would like to display this value in a field in the form, it is a good idea to use that expression in a [*calculate_here* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html).
+With normal *calculate* fields, the plug-in-metadata() function cannot get the metadata until a value is set for the field with the field plug-in, and it will not be updated until the form is saved-and-closed.
+By making the field a *calculate_here* field instead, it will update whenever you pass by that field.
+That way, if the enumerator goes back-and-forth in the form (either on purpose or accident), the time remaining displayed will be accurate, updating when needed.

+If the time remaining will not be displayed in the form, or if the form is set up to be more strict when the enumerator can move forward, then it is better to use a normal *calculate* field instead.

 ## How to use

 ### Getting started